 - 4 cups cooked rice of choice

 - Heat 1 teaspoon of oil in a large pan over medium-high heat, along with 1 tablespoon tamari and 1 tablespoon vinegar.
-Add the tofu to the pan and cook, stirring frequently, until it begins to brown on all sides, about 10 minutes.
-Transfer the tofu to a plate and cover to keep warm.
+Add the tofu to the pan and cook, stirring occasionally, until golden brown on all sides, about 10 minutes.
+Transfer the tofu to a plate.

 - Add the remaining 1 teaspoon of oil to the pan along with the onion.
 Cook, stirring frequently, until it begins to brown, about 5 minutes.
 Add the bell peppers and the pineapple to the pan.
 Cook, stirring occasionally, until the vegetables have softened, about 10 more minutes.
 Add the tofu back into the pan.